← Back to blog

 Calibration.
 After the three questions, rate your certainty honestly.
 If you are not certain, you verify out-of-band before acting.
 If you are certain but have not verified out-of-band on a consequential action, downgrade your certainty and verify anyway.

-That last rule is the one the data earns.
-Sixty percent of the misses happened at the highest confidence level.
-Certainty without independent confirmation is the failure mode.
+That last rule is load-bearing.
+Certainty without independent confirmation is the single strongest predictor of user error in the data presented below.
 The calibration rule does not ask users to be more skeptical in the abstract.
 It asks them to treat unverified certainty as a warning sign about themselves.

-The standing rule: clean is not safe
+The standing rule: the incoming channel is never proof

 Where this sits relative to prior frameworks